shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ### Final reference model

-The final reference model used length-based selectivities fixed to those estimated in the original reference model, then replaced the length compositions with marginal age compositions, fixed the acoustic-visual survey catchability to 1 and retained the input variance (CV = 0.45), then ran the model with the remaining specification as in the original model.
+The final reference model used length-based selectivities fixed to those estimated in the original reference model, retained the conditional age-at-length compositions, fixed the acoustic-visual survey catchability to 1 and retained the input variance (CV = 0.45), then ran the model with the remaining specification as in the original model.
 The full list of estimate and fixed parameters are found in Table \ref{tab:model-params}.

 General attributes of the reference model are as follows.
 Indices of abundance are assumed to have lognormal measurement errors.
 Biological compositions are all assumed to follow a multinomial sampling distribution, where the sample size is fixed at the input sample size calculated during compositional example, and where this input sample size is subsequently re-weighted to account for additional sources of overdispersion (see below).
 Recruitment deviations were also estimated are assumed to follow a lognormal distribution, where the standard deviation of this distribution is tuned as explained below.